 A Driving License Is Required For Work

 Often people who book an intensive driving lesson require a drivers license for a new job they’re applying for, or have recently found.
 In such cases dedicating a week to learning to drive and passing their test makes sense, however the added pressure of needing to pass to subsequently get a job, often reduces the pass rate of people who book intensive driving courses for this reason.
+If you do need your driving licence for work, we recommend using our driving test cancellation service to find a short notice driving test.

 You Have The Financial Means To Do So